HetaoZ/ReadGmsh.jl/README.md

 # Usage

 This package is not yet registried.
 Please add readgmsh.jl to your project directory.

+The essential package Gmsh can be install by `]add Gmsh`.

 # Examples